American School Portrait, ca. 1820

-APPRAISER: That's the back rail of a sofa right there.
-And that sofa has a mahogany scrolled crest, and those are sofas that were made probably about 1820.
+APPRAISER: And in fact this woman is wearing this dark dress, and she's sitting on this sofa.
+That's the back rail of a sofa right there.
+And that sofa has a mahogany scroll crest, and those are sofas that were made probably about 1820.
 You can actually date the picture by the furniture and her jewelry, her hairstyle here.
 And you know what she's wearing right here?

 APPRAISER: That's a comb.
-Underneath that, there's a tortoiseshell comb that she's put in her hair.
-And even with that little bit of information, we know that this is an American portrait.
-This was before they had cameras, as you know, so if you wanted a picture of your family...
+Underneath that there's a tortoise shell comb that she's put in her hair.
+And even with that little bit of information, we know that this is an American portrait, this is before they had cameras, as you know, so if you wanted a picture of your...

-APPRAISER: Right, she may have been a middle-class citizen.
-But she's great, and she has great poise.
-And even though we don't know who painted this picture, it is a fascinating little snapshot of America in the early 1900s.
-And given the condition that she's in-- she needs a little bit of work and restoration-- she probably would bring $2,000 to $3,000 at auction.
+APPRAISER: Right.
+She may have been a middle class citizen.
+But she's great, and she had great poise, and even though we don't know who painted this picture, and given the condition that she's in, she needs a little bit of work and restoration, she probably would bring $2,000 to $3,000 at auction.

 APPRAISER: Well, it is a lot of money, and it's a great find.
 And keep looking for those antiques.